 Many travelers come to Morocco without all their hiking equipment.
 This is normal.

-In Imllil, and at our shop "atlas toubkal trek" on google maps, hikers can often rent useful mountain gear before starting the trek, including:
+In Imlil, hikers can often rent useful mountain gear before starting the trek, depending on season and availability.
+Useful rental items may include:

 - Trekking poles